bbolli/tumblr-utils/README.md

 extension determination only downloads the first 32 bytes of the image.

-In incremental backup mode, `tumblr_backup` saves only posts that have higher ids than the highest id in the `posts` folder.
+In incremental backup mode, `tumblr_backup` saves only posts that have higher ids than the highest id saved yet.
 No index files are updated.

+In XML backup mode, the original XML source returned by the Tumblr API is saved.
+Images are not downloaded, and no index files are updated.

 In order to limit the set of backed up posts, use the `-n` and `-s` options.
 The most recent post is always number 0, so the option `-n 200` would select